bharatsonwane/team-orbit/backend/DOCUMENTATION_STRATEGY.md

 # Backend Documentation Strategy

-This document explains the hybrid documentation approach used in the Lokvani backend project.
+This document explains the hybrid documentation approach used in the TeamOrbit backend project.

 ## 🎯 **Hybrid Documentation Approach**